RomainCyr/zbxdyn/LACP/README.md

 # CONFIGURATION FILE
 The configuration file is written in YAML.
 It should contains the Zabbix username and password for using the API as well a the url for requesting the API.
 It should also provided the groups of hosts on which the script will be runned.

-Here are a example of configuration file:
+Here are an example of a configuration file:
 ```
 ---
 zabbix_username: Admin